DeyAbhishek/Hadoop/mapreduce-implementation-of-typical-sql-queries/join/readme.txt

-This is the MapReduce implementation for FULL OUTER JOIN
+This is the MapReduce implementation for FULL OUTER JOIN where the key on which we are doing the join is a unique key.